Cloth modeling: Background

 In all of these models, the goal is to find the position and shape of a piece of fabric using this basic equation and several other methods.

 Geometric methods

-Jerry Weil pioneered the first of these, the geometric technique, in 1986.
-His work was focused on approximating the look of cloth by treating cloth like a collection of cables and using hyperbolic cosine (catenary) curves.
-Because of this, it is not suitable for dynamic models but works very well for stationary or single-frame renders.
-This technique creates an underlying shape out of single points; then, it parses through each set of three of these points and maps a catenary curve to the set.
-It then takes the lowest out of each overlapping set and uses it for the render.
+An early geometric approach for modeling hanging cloth was introduced by Jerry Weil in 1986.
+It first approximates the cloth surfaces by constructing catenary curves between support points followed by subdivision and relaxation the resulting surface to produce folds.
+This early approach focused on static construction and was not intended to capture cloth motion or dynamics.

 Physical methods

 The second technique treats cloth like a grid work of particles connected to each other by springs.
 Whereas the geometric approach accounted for none of the inherent stretch of a woven material, this physical model accounts for stretch (tension), stiffness, and weight: